Just because something can be built, doesn’t mean it should be built.

 Finding moral tension means you’ve found an idea people care about.
 At the very least, you’ll get a reaction.
 And even a bad reaction is promising — most startups die because nobody cares at all.

 So if you’re willing to risk doing something you shouldn’t, you have a head start.
 Moral dilemmas are open secrets about what might be popular in the future if morality changes.

 And morality does change.

 Racial and gender equality, slavery and abolition, LGBT rights.
 Contraceptives, online dating, abortion.
 Genetic modification, battery farming, fake meat.
 Immunisation, cloning, stem cell therapy.
 Marijuana, prohibition, vaping.
-Pornography, sex toys, prostitution.
+Pornography, sex toys, sex work.
 Weapons, data privacy, assisted suicide.